svanderburg/dysnomia/README.md

    chosen.
 In the above example, the output hash of the snapshot is used.
 * `restore`: Determines the last generation snapshot and restores it.
 If no snapshot is in the store, it does nothing.
-* `collect-garbage`: Checks if the component is marked as garbage and deletes it if this the case.
+* `collect-garbage`: Checks if the component is not deployed to a container and deletes it if this the case.
 Otherwise, it does nothing.

 Dynomia includes a set of utility functions to make implementing these operations more convenient.